M3 Junction 6 Black Dam Roundabout Improvements

 If you have any queries about this project you should contact the Highways Agency Information Line by emailing firstname.lastname@example.org or calling 0300 123 5000.

-Other works are planned for Basingstoke during summer 2014, to find out more, please visit: http://www.basingstoke.gov.uk/browse/transport-and-streets/highway-works.htm
+For other works planned for Basingstoke please visit: http://www.basingstoke.gov.uk/browse/transport-and-streets/highway-works.htm

 Will there be roadworks?